 The form is signed by your physician and you or your designated decision-maker.
 The form should accompany you if you go to the emergency room, hospital, or other nursing care facility.

-Currently POLST or MOLST is recognized in seven states, however state by state recognition and acceptance is growing rapidly.
+Currently POLST or MOLST is recognized in several states..
 Even in states where there are no formal POLST/MOLST programs, the form can be used as a guide for physicians to discuss life-sustaining treatment options with their patients.

 To view a sample POLST form, click on the link below.